Cover Crops in the Vegetable Garden

 Cover Crops Mix

-There are a three different types of cover crop plants that can be planted.
-The first are the legume or pea family.
-These plants help to facilitate the fixing of nitrogen in conjunction with some soil borne bacteria through nodules in the legumes roots.
-When these roots break down the nitrogen is released into the soil to be used by plants the next growing season.
-Some examples of this family include clovers, field pea, hairy vetch and sun hemp.
-The second group include the non-legume broadleaves.
-These group is the most diverse and are used to help add nutrients to the soil or in the case of radish to improve soil structure.
-Some examples of these plants include radish, turnips, kale, mustards and canola.
-Be sure to keep these from going to seed to prevent them from becoming a weedy mess.
+So why should we spend the time and energy to plant another crop in your garden?
+Cover crops grown in fall are inexpensive to build better soil for your spring garden and improve soil fertility.
+Cover crops serve as a living mulch, covering the soil and preventing weeds from germinating in the garden.
+They consist of grains, grasses, brassicas, or legumes that will grow during fall and winter and that you can mow, spade, or till under in the spring.
+Cover crops help reduce soil compaction, capture excessmix of cover crop plants nutrients, and prevent erosion during their growth.
+Their roots penetrate and help loosen heavy-textured soils, allowing better air and water penetration.
+Legume cover crops add nitrogen to the soil.
+When you turn cover crops under, they add organic matter, building better soil structure and fertility, or you can cut them off and use them as mulch to keep the soil covered for the growing season.
+Three different types of cover crop plants can be planted.
+The first is the legume or pea family.
+These plants help to fix nitrogen in conjunction with some soil-borne bacteria through nodules in the legume's roots.
+When these roots break down, the nitrogen is released into the soil for plants to use in the next growing season.
+Some examples of this family include clovers, field peas, hairy vetch, and sun hemp.
+The second group consists of the non-legume broadleaves.
+These groups are the most diverse and are used to help add nutrients to the soil or, in the case of radish, to improve soil structure.
+Some examples of these plants include radishes, turnips, kale, mustards, and canola.
+Keep these from going to seed to prevent them from becoming a weedy mess.
 The final group of cover crops is the grass group.
 These cover crops are the best for building organic material and cover for the soil because of their abundant root system and the amount of leaf growth above the ground.
-They include annual or winter rye, wheat or oats.
+They include annual or winter rye, wheat, or oats.

 MG Logo